A Guide to Online Friendships

 You just can’t express yourself as easily when you have to use a keyboard, and this is especially true for small touchscreen keyboards.
 The extra effort involved in writing makes it harder to express yourself from a direct, intuitive, emotional place.
 It takes longer to figure out how to say things when you have to focus consciously on what words to use.
 This extra effort also means that people might be less likely to talk about deeper topics that require typing long, thoughtful messages.

-This issue is one more reason why it can be nice not to worry about capitalization or writing full grammatical sentences: you can write faster when you don’t have to press as many keys, and it is easier to express yourself when you aren’t worrying about typographical correctness.
+This issue is another reason why it can be nice not to worry about capitalization or writing full grammatical sentences: you can write faster when you don’t have to press as many keys, and it is easier to express yourself when you aren’t worrying about correctness.
 You can also make messaging faster by using a physical keyboard whenever possible.

 Permanent or temporary messages

 Messages are often preserved indefinitely.
 This can be nice, since it lets you revisit past conversations and save good memories.
-However, this fact might also change how you feel about writing messages: if you know that whatever you say might last for a long time, you might care more about what you say in messages than you do in person.
-This might make you self-conscious and cautious about the things you say.
+However, this fact might also change how you feel about writing messages: if you know that whatever you say might last for a long time, you might feel self-conscious and cautious about the things you say.
 If this is an issue for you, you might want to use a service like Snapchat that deletes messages after they are read.

 Compared to messages, calls are better at creating a feeling of presence and connection.
 When you can hear or see someone, it feels more like you are there with them.
 Calls let you focus your whole attention on someone for a while; this extended personal connection makes it easier to have more meaningful conversations.